TiMi Studio Group: 2020–2025: Team Kaiju, Code: J, Delta Force

 In May 2021, the studio group announced a strategic partnership with Xbox Game Studios.

 In June 2022, TiMi L1 Studio, a development division of the group, announced a strategic partnership with Level Infinite on publishing Honor of Kings world-wide, where Level Infinite will take over the publishing, eSports, but TiMi the operations and community.
-The five versus five video game in the multiplayer online battle arena (MOBA) genre will adapt on areas where TiMi J6 Studio's Arena of Valor have a shared eSports with in Honor of Kings World Championship (KCC), under TiMi eSports, but did not reach the expected player base.
+The five versus five video game in the multiplayer online battle arena (MOBA) genre will adapt on areas where TiMi L1 Studio's Arena of Valor have a shared eSports with in Honor of Kings World Championship (KCC), under TiMi eSports, but did not reach the expected player base.

-In August 2022, Nicolas 'Sparth' Bouvier announced that he had joined Team Kaiju as the Senior Art Director.
-Previously Sparth had been with the Halo franchise for 14 years, serving as the Art Director for most of that tenure.
+Honor of Kings was launched worldwide on June 20, 2024, following pre-releases in Brazil and Turkey as well as countries in the Middle East, North Africa, and the Commonwealth of Independent States.

+Delta Force, a free-to-play first-person tactical shooter video game, was first released on iOS, Android, and Microsoft Windows in mainland China in September 2024, and then released on Microsoft Windows platforms in other parts of the world in December of the same year.
+The "Black Hawk Down" DLC was released in February 2025.

+Delta Force was landed on iOS and Android platforms worldwide on April 21, 2025 and get the top1 downloads in 169 regions.

+2025-present: Chinese Military Company

+In January 2025, TiMi Studio Group's parent Tencent was labelled as a Chinese military company by the United States Department of Defense.